orscohen/Carbon-Black-EDR/Air_Gapped/Readme.md

 # Carbon Black EDR Offline Air-Gapped Server Installation Guide

 This guide is intended for users who were unable to successfully install Carbon Black EDR using the standard online installation method.
+**Important:** These steps are for new installations only.
+Using these instructions for updating EDR can result in the loss of all data, configurations, and certificates.

+**Refer to the [official Carbon Black Community Knowledge Base](https://community.carbonblack.com/t5/Knowledge-Base/EDR-How-to-Perform-an-Offline-Air-Gapped-Server-Installation/ta-p/92493) for additional details.**
 The instructions have been tested on CentOS 7 (version 2009).
 ### Please use the same OS for the cache server & Air gapped:
 that will break the installation.